 Betty Wasswa was born to a family near Mbiko and was given the gift of an education.
 She made it through college, receiving her degree in Higher Education.
 She soon realized her dream of returning to her home village, which is known for prostitution, and helping the children she knew would have no hope for receiving an education.
 She attended YWAM (Youth With A Mission) and received early childhood education training, making it possible for her to obtain her teaching credentials.

-Betty was led to start Rock of Ages School because most of the children living in Mbiko are either without parents, their mothers are prostitutes, and/or their family has been overcome by crippling poverty.
+Betty was led to start Rock of Ages School Community School (ROA) because most of the children living in Mbiko are either without parents, their mothers are prostitutes, and/or their family has been overcome by crippling poverty.
 Betty embraced the great importance and urgency for the children of Mbiko to attend school and decided to offer a free education to as many as she could.
-Using the little money her and her husband had, she rented a small building and opened the unofficial school.
+Using the little money she and her husband had, she rented a small building and opened the unofficial school.

 Betty is a phenomenal woman.
 She loves her students as if they are her own.
 She believes in them and that alone can do miracles in the life of a child who has no hope and often no support system.
 She believes that a free education brings hope to these children and gives them the opportunity to someday escape the stronghold of poverty that leads to so much despair within their village.

 In order to best support the students at ROA, H4U established a sponsorship program to cover the cost for these children to attend school.
 Each sponsorship is a tax deductible, charitable contribution of $30/month or $360/year for primary students and $80/month or $960/year for secondary students (partial sponsorships are available for secondary students at $40/month or $480/year).
 If you are interested in bringing hope and a future to a child in Mbiko, please prayerfully consider the opportunity to sponsor a child today (click here to see students in need of a sponsor).

 Our U.S. Team